HIP-infrastructure/app-in-browser/README.md

 ```
 then restart the docker service with `sudo systemctl restart docker`.

+6. Install the recommended Nvidia drivers for your system.
+Check which ones they are using `ubuntu-drivers devices` and then install them using `sudo ubuntu-drivers autoinstall`.
-6. Install the backend with `./scripts/installbackend.sh`.
+7. Install the backend with `./scripts/installbackend.sh`.
-7. Generate credentials for the REST API of the backend with `./scripts/gencreds.sh`.
+8. Generate credentials for the REST API of the backend with `./scripts/gencreds.sh`.

 ## Building `app-in-browser`
 1. Build the base images: